At a Glance - How to Become a Word Problem Expert

 There's no way around this unless you know of some way to download that skill onto a microchip and implant it in your brain.
 Of course, even if you do know of a way to do that, you'll need to wait for the download, schedule a time for the operation, two to three weeks of recovery time, and so on.
 Too much hassle.
 Better to learn it our way.

 As with any other acquired skill in the world, it's all about practice.
 If you want to become fluent in Spanish, you need to practice speaking Spanish.
 If you want to become fluent in math, you need to practice doing math.
 If you want to become fluent in doing a Christopher Walken impression, you need to start practicing your Christopher Walken impression.
 By the way, you get 0 points for originality with that one.
-We would have been much more impressed if you impersonated someone obscure like Nick Offerman.
+We would've been much more impressed if you impersonated someone slightly more obscure like Nick Offerman.

 Math is also a lot like art, which incidentally takes a ton of practice as well.
 You can watch an artist draw a tree and understand that she's shading to indicate where the shadow is, unless she's drawing one of those shadowless trees, which are so much easier to draw albeit less grounded in reality.
 In order to draw a good tree yourself, though, you'll probably need to get out a pencil and practice first.
 Don't be alarmed if your first several attempts look more like spears of broccoli.